liqotech/liqo/docs/pages/User/Install/platforms/gke.md

 ### About GKE

 Google Kubernetes Engine (GKE) is a managed Kubernetes service available on the Google Cloud.
-The GKE environment consists of multiple machines (specifically, Compute Engine instances) grouped together to form a cluster.
+The GKE environment consists of multiple machines (specifically, Compute Engine instances) grouped to form a cluster.

 ### Scenarios